-In-Network Services-Covered Services provided by a Contracting Provider or a Contract Administrator approved referral by the Participant's PCP by a Noncontracting Provider.
+In-Network Services-Covered Services provided by a Contracting Provider.

 Inpatient-a Participant who is admitted as a bed patient in a Licensed General Hospital or other Facility Provider and for whom a room and board charge is made.

 Intensive Outpatient Program-Intensive Outpatient Program (IOP) is a treatment program that includes extended periods of therapy sessions, several times a week for a minimum of three (3) hours per day, a minimum of three (3) days per week and a minimum of nine (9) hours per week.
 It is an intermediate setting between traditional therapy sessions and partial hospitalization.